asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 ```sh
 sh tmctl.sh
 ```
-Or you can pipe the output of the parser into the shell e.g:
+Or you can pipe the output of the parser into the shell:

 ```sh
 node parser.js | sh